My First Knit Socks – Beginner Sock Knitter Make-Along

 My First Knit Sock Free Online Video Tutorials and Extras

 Below are the links to individual posts about knitting your first sock.
-Each post has a section of the overall pattern AND extras that are ONLY AVAILABLE on those post.
+Each post has a section of the overall pattern AND extras that are ONLY AVAILABLE on those posts.
 You will NOT find them in the final pdf pattern.

 All the videos are free on the Marly Bird YouTube Channel.
 Subscribe to the Marly Bird YouTube channel.